ibm-cloud-docs/vpc/vni-attach-secondary-ip.md

 1. Select whether you want auto-release enabled for the secondary IP addresses.
 1. Click **Attach** to attach the secondary IP address to your virtual network interface, or click **Cancel**.

-## Attaching a secondary IP address to an existing virtual network interface from the CLI
+## Adding a secondary IP address to an existing virtual network interface from the CLI
 {: #vni-existing-secondary-ip-cli}
 {: cli}